 As Coronavirus Spreads, States Scramble To Reassure Public That Voting Is Safe

-The coronavirus outbreak has already led Georgia and Louisiana to postpone upcoming primary elections but leaders in the four states, Arizona, Florida, Illinois and Ohio, that hold vote on Tuesday say they will continue as planned.
+The coronavirus outbreak has already led Georgia and Louisiana to postpone upcoming primary elections, but leaders in four states — Arizona, Florida, Illinois and Ohio — that vote on Tuesday say they will continue as planned.

-"We're asking [voters] to be very, very careful," said Ohio Gov. Mike DeWine Sunday on NBC's Meet The Press.
+"We're asking [voters] to be very, very careful," Ohio Gov. Mike DeWine said Sunday on NBC's Meet The Press.

-Some states are considering whether it's possible to send mail-in ballots to every eligible voter for contests in April and beyond in order to reduce in-person voting and reduce the possibility the virus the could be transmitted at polling places.
+Some states are considering whether it's possible to send mail-in ballots to every eligible voter for contests in April and beyond in order to reduce in-person voting and reduce the possibility the virus could be transmitted at polling places.

 "It's going to be a state-by-state question on whether or not people can ramp up in time," said Tammy Patrick, a former election official from Arizona now with the Democracy Fund.
-She says some states are in a much better position than others because they already do a lot of vote-by-mail.
+She says some states are in a much better position than others because they already do a lot of voting by mail.

 Last week, Ohio ordered the relocation of 163 voting sites located in senior homes to protect the residents, who are disproportionately vulnerable to COVID-19, the disease caused by coronavirus.

 "It was a difficult decision," said Secretary of State Frank LaRose, who issued the order.
-"It required a lot of work by our county boards of elections and as elections officials tend to do.
-They rose to the occasion."
+"It required a lot of work by our county boards of elections, and as elections officials tend to do, they rose to the occasion."

 In Ohio, not only have election officials moved every voting site, but bipartisan teams from county boards of elections have hand-delivered absentee ballots to nursing home residents and in some cases are deputizing facility employees to avoid running afoul of laws against ballot tampering.